se-edu/se-book/cppToJava/usefulClasses/stringClass/q-printPriceMethod.md

 * The `name` part of the input can have trailing/leading spaces which should be omitted from the output.<br>
   e.g., `  banana --$3/50` {{ icon_output_right }} `BANANA: 3.50`

-:bulb: Do a Web search to find how to remove leading/trailing spaces.
+{{ icon_tip }} Do a Web search to find how to remove leading/trailing spaces.
 Suggested search terms `java string remove leading trailing spaces`

 ```java
 public class Main {